yu-jianghao/yu-jianghao.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an assistant professor at [HEC Montreal](http://www.hec.ca/) & [MILA](https://mila.umontreal.ca/en/).
-Prior to that, I joined [Microsoft Research Asia](https://www.msra.cn/) as an associate researcher in 2014.
+I am currently an assistant professor at [HEC Montreal](http://www.hec.ca/) & [Montreal Institute for Learning Algorithms (MILA)](https://mila.umontreal.ca/en/).
+Prior to that, I was a Postdoc at University of Michigan and Carnegie Mellon University.
+I also worked at [Microsoft Research Asia](https://www.msra.cn/) as an associate researcher between 2014-2016.
 I received my Ph.D. degree from [EECS](http://eecs.pku.edu.cn/EN/), [Peking University](http://english.pku.edu.cn/) in July 2014.

 Research Interests
 ======